TsaiLintung/fastdid/README.md

 # Acknowledgments

-**fastdid** is created by Lin-Tung Tsai, Maxwell Kellogg, and Kuan-Ju Tseng.
+**fastdid** is created and maintained by Lin-Tung Tsai.
+Many thanks to Maxwell Kellogg and Kuan-Ju Tseng for their contribution.